-- We audited and expressed an unmodified opinion on the Internal Revenue Service's (IRS) financial statements as of and for the fiscal years ended September 30, 2022, and 2021.27 In fiscal years 2022 and 2021, IRS collected taxes of about \$4.9 trillion (2022) and \$4.1 trillion (2021) and paid refunds and other payments to taxpayers of about \$642 billion (2022) and \$1.1 trillion (2021).
-We also reported that although internal controls could be improved, IRS maintained, in all material respects, effective internal control over financial reporting as of September 30, 2022.
-In addition, we reported that we found no reportable noncompliance for fiscal year 2022 with provisions of applicable laws, regulations, contracts, and grant agreements we tested. - We audited and expressed an unmodified opinion on the Schedules of Federal Debt managed by Treasury's Bureau of the Fiscal Service (Fiscal Service) for the fiscal years ended September 30, 2022, and 2021.28 For these fiscal years, the schedules reported (1) federal debt held by the public of about \$24.3 trillion (2022) and \$22.3 trillion (2021),29 (2) intragovernmental debt holdings of about \$6.6 trillion (2022) and \$6.1 trillion (2021),30 and (3) interest on federal debt held by the public of about \$497 billion (2022) and \$392 billion (2021).
-We also reported that Fiscal Service maintained, in all material respects, effective internal control over financial reporting relevant to the Schedule of Federal Debt as of September 30, 2022.
-In addition, we reported that we found no reportable noncompliance for fiscal year 2022 with provisions of applicable laws, regulations, contracts, and grant agreements we tested related to the Schedule of Federal Debt. - We audited and expressed unmodified opinions on the U.S. Securities and Exchange Commission's (SEC) and its Investor Protection Fund's (IPF) financial statements as of and for the fiscal years ended September 30, 2022, and 2021.31 We also reported that SEC maintained, in all material respects, effective internal control over financial reporting for both the entity as a whole and IPF as of September 30, 2022.
-In addition, we reported that we found no reportable noncompliance for either SEC or IPF for fiscal year 2022 with provisions of applicable laws, regulations, contracts, and grant agreements we tested. - We audited and expressed an unmodified opinion on the Federal Housing Finance Agency's (FHFA) financial statements as of and for the fiscal years ended September 30, 2022, and 2021.32 We also reported that FHFA maintained, in all material respects, effective internal control over financial reporting as of September 30, 2022.
-In addition, we reported that we found no reportable noncompliance for fiscal year 2022 with provisions of applicable laws, regulations, contracts, and grant agreements we tested.
+- We audited and expressed an unmodified opinion on the Internal Revenue Service's (IRS) financial statements as of and for the fiscal years ended September 30, 2023, and 2022.28 In fiscal years 2023 and 2022, IRS collected taxes of about \$4.7 trillion (2023) and \$4.9 trillion (2022) and paid refunds and other payments to taxpayers of about \$659 billion (2023) and \$642 billion (2022).
+We also reported that although internal controls could be improved, IRS maintained, in all material respects, effective internal control over financial reporting as of September 30, 2023.
+In addition, we reported that we found no reportable noncompliance for fiscal year 2023 with provisions of applicable laws, regulations, contracts, and grant agreements we tested. - We audited and expressed an unmodified opinion on the Schedules of Federal Debt managed by Treasury's Bureau of the Fiscal Service for the fiscal years ended September 30, 2023, and 2022.29 For these fiscal years, the schedules reported (1) federal debt held by the public of about \$26.3 trillion (2023) and \$24.3 trillion (2022),30 (2) intragovernmental debt holdings of about \$6.8 trillion (2023) and \$6.6 trillion (2022),31 and (3) interest on federal debt held by the public of about \$678 billion (2023) and \$497 billion (2022).
+We also reported that Fiscal Service maintained, in all material respects, effective internal control over financial reporting relevant to the Schedule of Federal Debt as of September 30, 2023.
+In addition, we reported that we found no reportable noncompliance for fiscal year 2023 with provisions of applicable laws, regulations, contracts, and grant agreements we tested related to the Schedule of Federal Debt. - We audited and expressed unmodified opinions on the U.S. Securities and Exchange Commission's (SEC) and its Investor Protection Fund's (IPF) financial statements as of and for the fiscal years ended September 30, 2023, and 2022.32 We also reported that SEC maintained, in all material respects, effective internal control over financial reporting for both the entity as a whole and IPF as of September 30, 2023.
+In addition, we reported that we found no reportable noncompliance for either SEC or IPF for fiscal year 2023 with provisions of applicable laws, regulations, contracts, and grant agreements we tested. - We audited and expressed an unmodified opinion on the Federal Housing Finance Agency's (FHFA) financial statements as of and for the fiscal years ended September 30, 2023, and 2022.33 We also reported that although controls could be improved, FHFA maintained, in all material respects, effective internal control over financial reporting as of September 30, 2023.
+In addition, we